chrismaltby/gb-studio-site/content/docs/music-gbt.md

 | F09                    | 83.33 BPM        | 90 BPM        |
 | F0A                    | 75 BPM           | 81.82 BPM     |

+On the _Music_ tab, each .mod has the option to disable the 50/60hz speed conversion.
+When the checkbox is checked, the 50/60hz conversion is disabled, and the playback of speeds F05-F1F increase by 20%.
+Speeds F01-F04 remain the same regardless of this setting.

-<sup>1</sup> Values marked with 1 require an additional `F96` effect to set the tracker's BPM.
+<sup>1</sup> Values marked with 1 require an additional `F96` effect to set the tracker's tickrate.
 This will make the tracker speed closer to the in-game speed.
-GBT ignores `Fxx` effects higher than 0x1F.
+Any `Fxx` effects higher than 0x1F will be ignored in-game.

 ## Converting other formats to GBT-compatible .mod